 This carefully planned, expertly executed, and tightly controlled simulation of a real-world cyberattack on an organisation’s environment is designed to identify weaknesses in a business’ cybersecurity posture.
 The intelligence obtained from this exercise has proven to be exceptionally valuable in improving security teams’ cyber defences, thereby making it difficult for real-life threat actors to break through defences and cause harm.
 Furthermore, IBM’s Cost of a Data Breach Report 2022 found that red team testing reduced the average total cost by USD $204, 375.

 Stages of red teaming

 Executing a red team attack starts with threat intelligence.
-This includes identifying the “crown jewels”, which MITRE defined as “those cyber assets that are most critical to the accomplishment of an organization’s mission.”
-In addition, the points of interest in an organization’s environment needs to be identified, as well as the actions, objectives, and scope of the engagement.
+This includes identifying the “crown jewels”, which MITRE defined as “those cyber assets that are most critical to the accomplishment of an organisation’s mission.”
+In addition, the points of interest in an organisation’s environment needs to be identified, as well as the actions, objectives, and scope of the engagement.
 This makes the planning phase of a red teaming engagement crucial for its success.

 Using the most relevant parts of the European TIBER framework, we have come up with the following three stages of red teaming:

 This includes defining the learning goals and flags and creating relevant threat actor scenarios for the red team.
 Also part of the preparation phase is the creation and signing of the legal framework, including the rules of engagement, detailing what can and cannot be done during the simulated attack.

 2) Red teaming (testing)

 Throughout this phase, the red team executes the scenarios defined in the previous stage.
 In this stage the goal is to reach the crown jewels and stay undetected.
 They can also identify additional vulnerabilities to target during this phase.